roddhjav/pujol.io/content/research/_index.md

 and are therefore not practical for application in real-world storage providers.

 ## Acknowledgement

-This work is supported and funded by
+This work  was supported and funded by

 * [Irish Research Council][irc] *(grant GOIPG/2016/479)*, the mission of the Irish Research Council is to enable and sustain a vibrant research community in